 4.1.
 Public holidays of Vietnam and tourist seasons

-Vietnam has an exceptionally rich culture and history.
-Therefore, there are lots of festivals and cultural events happening all year round all across the country.
+Vietnam has a particularly rich culture and history.
+As a result, there are lots of festivals and cultural events taking place all year round all across the country.

 4.1.1.
 Public holidays in Vietnam